 The set of buffer objects used to capture vertex attributes and related state are stored in a transform feedback object.
-If a vertex or geometry shader is active, the set of attributes captured in transform feedback mode is determined using the state of the active program object; otherwise, it is taken from the state of the currently bound transform feedback object, as described below.
+The set of attributes captured in transform feedback mode is determined using the state of the active program object.
 The name space for transform feedback objects is the unsigned integers.
 The name zero designates the default transform feedback object.

-'''

-void GenTransformFeedbacks( sizei n, uint ids );
+void GenTransformFeedbacks(sizei n, uint ids);

-'''